How Much Weight Can an Air Mattress Hold?

 Air mattresses are made from materials that ensure safety, support, and durability.
 Most offerings will contain nylon, PVC, latex, or reinforced plastic with air valves and inflating options.

-When not in use, or if traveling with your air mattress, you can deflate it by opening the air valve or valves.
+When not in use or traveling with your air mattress, you can deflate it by opening the air valve or valves.
 After the mattress lets out air, the rest of the bed material can be pressed down and folded over for easier carriage or stowing.

 What Determines the Weight-Handling Capacities of an Air Mattress?